- UNDER OFFER

 - Business Potential

-Property SummaryDylan Lee is a quaint unfinished barn conversion with huge potential.
-Originally part of Harden Farm, this 19th century stone barn and outbuildings could be redeveloped into a fantastic family home and or for a B&B/chalets/Airbnb or a studio/workshop or both.
+Originally part of Harden Farm, this 19th century stone barn and outbuildings could be developed into a fantastic family home and or for a B&B/chalets/Airbnb or a studio/workshop or both.
 There is NO home report with this property as it is not habitable in its present state.
 The site is 0.5 acres of land.
 The main building surrounds a courtyard which is a lovely sun trap.
 The house sits centrally within the garden which has a traditional Caithness stone wall as a boundary.

 Dylan Lee is located in a quiet and picturesque area on the southern outskirts of the county town of Wick.
 The Castle of Oldwick is a 2 minute walk away with stunning coastal scenery and views to open countryside.

 This property would suit a developer or someone who would like a project.
 Electricity is on-site and phone line.
 A septic tank will be required and mains water is taken in from the road.
-Double glazed windows and doors throughout and original Caithness flagstone flooring.
+The building has the original Caithness flagstone flooring.